alextanhongpin/clean-architecture-learn/model.md

 - the opposite is true, domain entity should not contain domain models or value object
 - domain methods should not contain accepts external input - the computed values should be based solely on itself.
 Delegate such operations to domain services instead.
 - side-effects (date time, random number) should be modelled externally for testability
+- if the domain logic does not rely on the identity of the domain model, separate it into value object or service layer, to promote reusability.

 ## Domain model should not have methods depending on external input